steincraig01/YTS.NET/README.md

 You will need a version that is [compatible with .NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

-Firstly, you will need to install the library from NuGet or just directly from the releases.
+Firstly, you will need to install the library from [NuGet](https://www.nuget.org/packages/YTS.NET) or just directly from the [releases](https://github.com/virgincode/YTS.NET/releases).
+Those who are downloading directly from releases should mind about the dependencies.

 ```
 Install-Package YTS.NET